theo-rem/sentinel/README.md

 This is the current structure of the SENTINEL ecosystem, as of 13/1/2025:

-**SENTINEL Core**: Serves as the primary execution hub, facilitating the launch of all associated scripts and enabling seamless interaction with the underlying database.
+**Core**: Serves as the primary execution hub, facilitating the launch of all associated scripts and enabling seamless interaction with the underlying database.

-~~**SENTINEL Hasher**: Generates cryptographic hashes (MD5) of images to facilitate their unique identification and verification.~~
+~~**Hasher**: Generates cryptographic hashes (MD5) of images to facilitate their unique identification and verification.~~

-**SENTINEL Advanced Hashing Capabilities Environment (AHCE)**: Implements a variety of techniques, including procedural and geometric hashing, color histogram analysis, and (WIP) deep learning model trained on CSAM.
+**Advanced Hashing Capabilities Environment (AHCE)**: Implements a variety of techniques, including procedural and geometric hashing, color histogram analysis, and (WIP) deep learning model trained on CSAM.
+Hasher merged into AHCE on 13/1/2025.

-~~**SENTINEL Hash Query**: Accepts a user-provided hash, cross-references it with the database of processed hashes, and notifies the user of any matching results, enabling further action by the user.~~
+~~**Hash Query**: Accepts a user-provided hash, cross-references it with the database of processed hashes, and notifies the user of any matching results, enabling further action by the user.~~

-**SENTINEL Case Sync**: Enables collaboration between multiple instances of SENTINEL running on different machines, ensuring smooth data synchronization and sharing across systems.
+**Case Sync**: Enables collaboration between multiple instances of SENTINEL running on different machines, ensuring smooth data synchronization and sharing across systems.